719-587-3225 (phone)

 The San Luis Valley Immigrant Resource Center (SLVIRC) is a unique organization and has a long history of working with immigrants.
 It has been an informal resource center for immigrants in the area since 1987.
 One of several programs created by San Luis Valley Christian Community Services, the Immigrant Assistance Program grew out of low-income immigrants' need for assistance in filling out essential applications for political asylum, amnesty, and other legal status.
 In February 2003, the San Luis Valley Immigrant Resource Center received 501 (c) (3) status with the Internal Revenue Service, and is currently an independent non-profit located in Alamosa, Colorado, serving the entire San Luis Valley and beyond.

-The San Luis Valley Immigrant Resource Center has three current areas of focus:
+The San Luis Valley Immigrant Resource Center is recognized by the Office of Legal Access Programs (OLAP).

 Mission Statement